Author: Denis Tahiri

 In the decision declaring incompetence that "SINJALIZO" has made available, it is shown that on September 30, the case of "patronazis" signed by prosecutor Enkeleda Millonai, was forwarded to a regular prosecution.
 The conclusion from the investigations is that the data was misused by internal employees.

-"What so far relies on the administered evidence, has to do with the fact that there is a suspicion that employees who have access to the state database may have misused the attributes provided to them by the regulatory legal framework, act in excess of the authorization to access a computer system or a part of it, by violating the security measures.
-For this reason, it is estimated that it is necessary to proceed with the change of the legal qualification of the criminal offense, from the one for which this criminal proceeding was registered, specifically from Article 328 of the Penal Code. is written in the decision to remove the file from the local prosecutors.
+"What is supported so far by the evidence administered relates to the fact that there is a suspicion that employees who have access to the state database may have misused the attributes provided to them by the regulatory legal framework, acting in excess of the authorization to enter a computer system or part of it, through the violation of security measures.
+For this reason, it is assessed that it is necessary to proceed with changing the legal qualification of the criminal offense, from the one for which this criminal proceeding was registered, specifically from Article 328 of the Criminal Code," it is written in the decision to remove the file from the special prosecutors.

 Everyone found the institutions responsible, but there was no reaction